What You Can Do

 • Outdoor cats kill approximately 2.4 billion birds every year in the United States and have contributed to the extinction of 63 species of birds, mammals, and reptiles in the wild, according to abcbirds.org.

-15. Turn off outdoor lights especially during migration
+• Turn off outdoor lights, especially during migration periods in the fall

 Reduce your carbon footprint